PM seeks names of members absent during voting for statutory resolution in RS: Sources | Politics

 - India

-The statutory resolution demanded that the Tribunals Reforms Bill be send to the select committee of the House, however, it got negated.
+The statutory resolution demanded that the Tribunals Reforms Bill be sent to the select committee of the House.
+However, it got negated.

-The BJP parliamentary party led by Modi also gave a standing ovation to the Olympic medal winners, sources in the party said.
+The BJP parliamentary party led by Modi also gave a standing ovation to the Olympic medal winners, they said.

-Modi also suggested the party MPs to encourage more people in their constituencies to participate in sports and also promote Poshan Abhiyaan and Pradhan Mantri Garib Kalyan Yojana.
+Modi asked the BJP MPs to promote various kinds of sports besides cricket in their respective constituencies from the grass root level, the sources said.

+He told MPs to build sports infrastructure and make arrangements for training for the budding talent, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)